wetzler/gratitude-bot/README.md

 # gratitude-bot
-research shows grateful people are happier. gratitude Bot is a peaceful companion who helps you develop your gratitude practice via text. enhance your vibe by appreciating your life more :D
+research shows grateful people are happier 😌
+gratitude bot is a peaceful companion who helps you develop your gratitude practice via text 🌱 enhance your vibe by appreciating your life more ✨

 # how to use
 - text "start" to (866)545-6543 to subscribe as an early beta user (aka tester)